PacktPublishing/Practical-Cloud-Native-Java-Development-with-MicroProfile/README.md

 This book covers the following exciting features:
 - Understand best practices for applying the 12-Factor methodology while building cloud-native applications.
-- Create client-server architecture using MicroProfile Rest Client and JAX-RS
+- Create client-server architecture using MicroProfile Rest Client and JAX-RS.
-- Configure your cloud-native application using MicroProfile Config
+- Configure your cloud-native application using MicroProfile Config.
-- Secure your cloud-native application with MicroProfile JWT
+- Secure your cloud-native application with MicroProfile JWT.
-- Become well-versed with running your cloud-native applications in Open Liberty
+- Become well-versed with running your cloud-native applications in Open Liberty.
-- Grasp MicroProfile Open Tracing and learn how to use Jaeger to view trace spans
+- Grasp MicroProfile Open Tracing and learn how to use Jaeger to view trace spans.
-- Deploy Docker containers to Kubernetes and understand how to use ConfigMap and Secrets from Kubernetes
+- Deploy Docker containers to Kubernetes and understand how to use ConfigMap and Secrets from Kubernetes.

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1801078807) today!